Sairyss/domain-driven-hexagon/README.md

 - Interfaces for `Request`/`Response` objects should be kept somewhere in shared directory instead of module directory since they may be used by a different application (like front-end page, mobile app or microservice).
 Consider creating git submodule or a separate package for sharing interfaces.
 - `Request`/`Response` DTO classes may be a good place to use validation and sanitization decorators like [class-validator](https://www.npmjs.com/package/class-validator) and [class-sanitizer](https://www.npmjs.com/package/class-sanitizer) (make sure that all validation errors are gathered first and only then return them to the user, this is called [Notification pattern](https://martinfowler.com/eaaDev/Notification.html).
 Class-validator does this by default).
 - `Request`/`Response` DTO classes may also be a good place to use Swagger/OpenAPI library decorators that [NestJS provides](https://docs.nestjs.com/openapi/types-and-parameters).
-- If class decorators for validation/swagger are not used, creating a class may be omitted and interface/mapper should be enough.

 ---